13 Top-Rated Beaches in North Carolina

 Rental boards and professional instruction are available just back from the beach at any one of the many surf shops.
 Most beginners opt to attend multi-day surf camps to really get the hang of things and to meet some other like-minded people.
 Most of the surfing is on longboards, which are much easier to master.

 For those less inclined to activity, the golden sands and crystal-clear waters are perfect for lazing and splashing about.
 The beach is long and wide, with two piers jutting into the ocean, which are perfect for catching a sunrise or for fishing.

 Nags Head is known for its wide-open beaches with golden sands and crystal-clear water, perfect for swimming.
 It was originally settled in 1830, and has been a popular beach destination attracting visitors for decades.
 Today, you can find plenty of accommodation in the form of hotels or rental homes.

 Beach walkers will appreciate the 12 miles of beach.
 You will likely run out of energy before you run out of real estate.
 Located on the beach is the 1,000-foot-long Jenette's Pier, a local fishing hot spot.
 If you didn't bring your own fishing gear, you can rent from the shop on the pier.
 Also located on the pier is an aquarium.
 There is a small fee to walk the pier and an additional charge for fishing.

 Nearby is Jockey's Ridge State Park with large sand dunes and the Bodie Island Lighthouse dating from the early 1870s.
-Visitors can climb to the top for incredible views up and down the coast.
+Invest the effort to climb the stairs to the top for incredible views up and down the coast.